Looking for the easiest path to a college degree? Here are the easiest college majors for getting your bachelor’s degree.

 Most students will describe being a social work major as fairly easy.

-Besides that, you need empathy, cultural competency, and awareness of your own social biases and experiences to be a good social worker.
+You’ll need empathy, cultural competency, and awareness of your own social biases and experiences to be a good social worker.

 11. Creative Writing

 As the name suggests, creative writing involves a lot of writing.
-It also involves reading and analyzing previous creative works to challenge your thinking and peer-to-peer reviews to enhance your skills.

 If you enjoy writing poems, plays, songs, stories, and other creative works, the creative writing major will be easy for you.

-As a creative writer, you are considered a sort of wizard with words, which can benefit you in various professional fields like marketing, copywriting, editing, communications management, etc.
+This degree path can benefit you in various professional fields like marketing, copywriting, editing, communications management, etc.

-Of course, your average annual salary will depend on your chosen path, but you can expect to earn $48,000-$140,000.
+Of course, your average annual salary will depend on your chosen path, but you can expect to earn $46,000-$114,000.

 12. Human Resources